 On the other hand, I wasn’t really gripped by the story and I think this was largely because I couldn’t get that invested in the characters.
 Guideau is very one-note; they’re rash, violent and consumed by rage.
 They want to track down the witch that cursed them and that’s all that they care about, they’re only working with The Order as a means to further this end and aren’t interested in helping anyone if it isn’t potentially related to tracking down their witch.
 Guideau is so selfish and unlikeable that I didn’t feel at all moved by they’re plight, even when it’s revealed what the witch’s curse actually is.

 Ashaf doesn’t fare much better, as we learn so little about him that he winds up feeling boring.
-I guess you could say that he’s mysterious, but I personally found that this didn’t work in his favour and that he wound up being to be too enigmatic to be compelling.
+I guess you could say that he’s mysterious, but I personally found that this didn’t work in his favour and that he wound up being too enigmatic to be compelling.

 This volume of The Witch and The Beast ends with a lot of questions left unanswered, such as: why did a witch put a curse on Guideau in the first place and why can’t Guideau seem to remember anything about her?
 It’s possible that the story might pick up as these mysteries are explored further, but I don’t think that I’ll be continuing on with the series.
 That said, there are enough good things here that I think this manga could be appealing to fans of dark fantasy and horror stories.
 It just wasn’t for me.